 5.2 Data gathered and maintained for the purpose of evaluation should protect patrons' confidentiality.

 5.2.1 It is recommended that patrons’ personal identifiers, such as name, e-mail, etc. be stripped from transaction records.
-Stripped records may be maintained for statistical and evaluative purposes.5.3 Reference transactions may be used in the creation of databases and FAQs but care should be taken to maintain the privacy of patrons and the confidentiality of patrons’ inquiries.
+Stripped records may be maintained for statistical and evaluative purposes.

 5.2.2 Libraries need to develop retention schedules and privacy policies for their virtual reference transactions.